TinyCircuits/Thumby-Website/docs/API/Audio.md

 # Audio

-*Note: Audio is not implemented on Web IDE Emulator*
+*Note: Audio is not implemented on Thumby Web Code Editor Emulator*

 ### Functions